awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-rpi.md

 When the stream is playing, you can experiment with the following features of the Kinesis Video Streams console:
 + In the **Video preview** section, use the navigation controls to rewind or fast\-forward the stream\.
-+ In the **Stream info** section, notice the codec, resolution, and bit rate of the stream\.
++ In the **Stream info** section, notice the codec, resolution, and bitrate of the stream\.
 The resolution and bitrate values are set purposefully low on the Raspberry Pi to minimize bandwidth usage for this tutorial\.
 To view the Amazon CloudWatch metrics that are being created for your stream, choose **View stream metrics in CloudWatch**\.
 + Under **Data retention period**, notice that the video stream is retained for one day\.
 You can edit this value and set it to **No data retention**, or set a value from one day to several years\.

   Under server\-side encryption, notice that your data is being encrypted at rest using a key maintained by the AWS Key Management Service \(AWS KMS\)\.